-Cisco PIC and legacy ASA 5500 firewalls offer powerful user and application policy enforcement, mutlivector assault defense, and safe access services.
-The enhanced intelligence sharing of integrated security services in a stand-alone platform offers customers deploying these aggregated firewalls the benefits of enhanced protection, lower TCO, and minimal management costs.
+Cisco PIC and the original ASA 5500 firewalls deliver robust client and application policy enforcement, mutlivector attack protection, and secure connectivity services.
+The enhanced knowledge sharing of integrated protection features in a single platform provides customers deploying these aggregated firewalls the advantages of advanced security, lower cost of ownership, and smaller management expense.

-Cisco PIX security appliances and Cisco's ASA 5500 Series combine with IOS Firewall, the Firewall Services Module (FWSM) for Catalyst 6500 family switches, and 7600 routers as parts of Cisco's flexible, integrated firewall product.
-Engineered with an expandable, building-block platform, every device is designed with a specific feature set to provide better protection to a variety of network situations.
-These products can be individually installed to secure specific facets of the connectivity infrastructure, or can be combined for a systematic, protection-in-depth strategy following the architecture leading practices described in the Cisco SAFE framework.
-Completing the modular firewall solutions, Cisco has developed a complete security management product portfolio, ranging from Cisco security appliance and IOS Software security components and embedded appliance controllers, to standalone management applications, moving to ensure that customers can productively manage their Cisco security solution investments.
+PIX firewalls and Cisco's ASA 5500 family combine with IOS Firewall, the FWSM for Cisco Catalyst 6500 family switches, and 7600 Series routers as components of Cisco's versatile, integrated firewall line.
+Engineered with a scalable, modular approach, every device is designed with a particular feature set to provide better protection to a variety of network situations.
+These solutions can be individually installed to secure specific facets of a connectivity environment, or can be grouped for a systematic, defense-in-depth strategy following the architecture best practices described in Cisco's SAFE Blueprint.
+Rounding out the modular firewall product line, Cisco provides a comprehensive security management portfolio, ranging from Cisco security device and IOS Software security components and embedded device managers, to self-contained management utilities, helping to ensure that businesses can productively manage their Cisco security infrastructure investments.

-Based upon a tested, specialized operating system that offers rich security features, Cisco PIX firewall appliances provide excellent protection and have received EAL 4 status and ICSA Labs Firewall and IPsec certification.
-Cisco PIX firewall appliances offer protection for a broad array of VoIP and other mixed-media standards such as H.323 Version 4, Session Initiation Protocol (SIP), SCCP, Real-Time Streaming Protocol (RTSP), and Media Gateway Control Protocol (MGCP), helping organizations to safeguard deployments of a broad range of contemporary and next-generation Voice over IP and mixed-media applications.
+Based upon a hardened, specialized OS that offers rich security services, Cisco PIX firewall appliances provide excellent protection and have received EAL 4 status and ICSA Labs Firewall and IPsec qualification.
+PIX security appliances offer protection for a broad array of VoIP and other mixed-media conventions such as H.323 Version 4, Session Initiation Protocol, Cisco Skinny Client Control Protocol (SCCP), Real-Time Streaming Protocol (RTSP), and MGCP, enabling businesses to safeguard deployments of a broad range of contemporary and upcoming Voice over IP and mixed-media applications.

-Cisco PIX security appliances offer a wealth of configuration, tracking, and troubleshooting options, giving businesses the flexibility to utilize the methods that best meet their requirements.
-Management options include common, policy-based administration tools, integrated web-based administration, and compatibility with remote-monitoring standards like SNMP and syslog.
-The integrated ASDM interface offers a powerful web-accessible management solution that significantly streamlines the installation, ongoing modification, and monitoring of a single Cisco PIX security appliance without requiring any additional software beyond a standard browser and Java plug-in to be installed on an administrator's PC.
+PIX firewalls offer a wealth of setup, tracking, and analysis features, providing IT managers the versatility to use the methods that best match their needs.
+Management options include common, policy-based administration utilities, integrated web-based management, and support for remote-tracking protocols like Simple Network Management Protocol (SNMP) and syslog.
+The integrated ASDM interface offers a world-class web-accessible management solution that significantly simplifies the deployment, in-place configuration, and tracking of a specific PIX firewall appliance without the need of any extra utility beyond an ordinary web browser and Java applet to be installed on an administrator's PC.

-IT managers can furthermore remotely configure, monitor, and analyze PIX firewalls using a command-line interface (CLI).
-Secure CLI interface communication is possible using several techniques including SSHv2 Protocol, Telnet over IPsec, and out-of-band via a console port.
-Cisco PIX security appliances also have robust auto-update capabilities, a collection of secure remote-administration services that make sure that security configurations and software images are always up to date.
+Administrators can also remotely set up, track, and troubleshoot PIX security appliances via a command-line interface (CLI).
+Secure command-line interface communication is available through several methods including Secure Shell (SSHv2) Protocol, Telnet over IP Security, and out-of-band via a console port.
+PIX security appliances also have dependable automatic-update capabilities, a collection advanced secure remote-administration options that ensure security settings and software images are kept current.

-Cisco ASA 5500 Series Firewalls are specially engineered devices that bring together advanced, industry-leading protection and Virtual Private Network support plus an adaptive architecture.
-The result is a powerful, multifunction network security appliance better able to protect small and medium business (SMB) and enterprise networks and, at the same time, lower the total installation and maintenance expenses previously associated with this high degree of protection.
+Cisco ASA 5500 Series Firewalls are purpose-built devices that bring together market-proven, industry-leading security and Virtual Private Network services plus an adaptive design.
+The result is a robust, versatile network security solution better able to protect small and midsize business (SMB) and larger networks and, at the same time, reduce the total deployment and maintenance costs previously associated with this enhanced level of security.

-Cisco Adaptive Security Appliances firewalls deliver a high-level of application protection via smart, application-sensitive inspection engines that analyze traffic at Layers 4-7.
-This results in a more secure environment including web, voice, and mobile wireless services.
-To protect networks against application-layer attacks and to offer organizations more control over the programs and protocols used in their environments, Cisco's inspection engines integrate extensive application and protocol knowledge and employ protection enforcement technologies such as protocol anomaly sensing and state tracking.
-Also included are assault detection and mitigation technology such as application/protocol command filters and URL deobfuscation.
-Cisco Adaptive Security Appliances 5500 Series firewall inspection engines also provide control over IM and tunneling applications, allowing organizations to enforce usage policies and preserve bandwidth for vital business applications.
+Cisco Adaptive Security Appliances (ASA) 5500 Series firewalls provide robust application security via intelligent, application-sensitive inspection processes that examine traffic at Layers 4-7.
+The result is a safer environment covering web, voice, and mobile wireless access.
+To defend networks from application-layer attacks and to give organizations greater control over the programs and protocols utilized in their networks, these inspection engines integrate extensive application and protocol knowledge and rely on protection enforcement technologies such as anomaly detection and state tracking.
+Also incorporated are attack detection and remediation techniques including application/protocol command filtering and content verification.
+Cisco ASA 5500 Series firewall inspection engines also provide management of IM and peer-to-peer file sharing, allowing businesses to enforce usage policies and conserve bandwidth for critical business processes.

-How Progent's Consultants Can Assist You with Cisco PIX and ASA Firewalls
+How Progent's Cisco Certified Experts Can Help You with Cisco PIX and ASA Security Appliances

-Cisco ASA 5500 Series adaptive security appliances and PIX security appliances provide a wealth of setup, monitoring, and analysis options which offer you the flexibility to configure these firewalls to match your company's needs.
-Progent's CCIE certified network experts can assist you to maintain your existing network infrastructure that includes Cisco ASA or PIX security appliances and that offers security, fault tolerance, throughput, and manageability.
-Progent can also assist your organization to migrate to Cisco ASA 5500-X firewalls with Firepower Services.
+Cisco ASA 5500 Series firewalls and PIX firewalls incorporate a wealth of setup, monitoring, and analysis options that offer you the flexibility to configure these security appliances to align optimally with your business requirements.
+Progent's CCIE authorized network professionals can show you how to support your current network infrastructure that includes Cisco ASA or PIX firewall technology and that provides security, resilience, throughput, and recoverability.
+Progent can also assist you to upgrade to ASA 5500-X firewalls with Firepower Services.

-Progent's CISA and CISM-premier information security consultants can help your business to develop a security strategy that makes sense for your situation and can set up your PIX or ASA firewall to support your security policies.
-Progent's security evaluation engineers can evaluate the effectiveness of your current firewall solution and validate the security of your entire information system environment.
-Progentís Technical Response Center can deliver emergency remote technical support for Cisco technology and can give you quick access to a Cisco expert.
+Progent's CISA and CISM-premier IS security experts can help you to create a security policy that makes sense for your business and can set up your PIX or ASA firewall to enforce your security policies.
+Progent's security assessment engineers can evaluate the effectiveness of your existing firewall deployment and audit the security of your whole IS network.
+Progentís Help Desk support team can provide emergency remote technical support for Cisco technology and can give you fast access to a Cisco CCIE network engineer.

-To find out additional information about Progent's engineering support for Cisco products, select a subject:
+To learn more details about Progent's engineering expertise for Cisco products, pick a subject:

-To get in touch with Progent about professional expertise for Cisco products, phone 1-800-993-9400 or visit Contact Progent.
+If you wish to ask Progent about professional expertise for Cisco products, call 1-800-993-9400 or go to Contact Progent.